 Skip to main content

-The Scope plugin system enables third-party extensions to provide custom pipelines.
-This document describes the architectural design and data flows that enable plugin discovery, installation, and lifecycle management.
+The Scope node system enables third-party extensions to provide custom pipelines.
+This document describes the architectural design and data flows that enable node discovery, installation, and lifecycle management.

 Architecture Layers

-Desktop App (Electron) → Frontend (React) → Backend (FastAPI) → Plugins
+Desktop App (Electron) → Frontend (React) → Backend (FastAPI) → Nodes

 Each layer has distinct responsibilities, communicating through well-defined interfaces.